-Castel del Piano is patrimony of the Nasini family, artists active between the mid-17th century and the mid-18th century, authors of works conserved in all of the corners of the Amiata.
+Castel del Piano was the home of the Nasini family, including several painters active between the mid-17th and mid-18th centuries whose works have been preserved in every town in the Amiata.

 The Opera Church (or the Propositura of Santi Niccolò and Lucia) overlooks the Piazza della Madonna right in the heart of the village.
 The temple is entirely Baroque, and was only completed in 1870.
 Inside is a Latin cross as well as ten chapels, and is viewed as an authentic Nasini museum; the paintings depicting the Nativity of Mary and the Mystical Marriage of Saint Catherine of Alexandria, both by Giuseppe Nicola, are particular stand-outs.
 The wooden crucifix and the sixteenth-century holy water stoup are also fantastic works.

 In the very same square, the Palazzo del Comune and the Church of the Madonna delle Grazie (which is also rich in canvases and paintings) are found.

 Heading up towards the oldest part of the village, you’ll pass under the arch supporting the Clock Tower.
 Past this it’s well worth stopping in the picturesque Piazzetta degli Ortaggi, with a well-preserved 16th-century Loggia.
 The memorably austere Parish Church of San Leonardo and the "Piccina" Church - or the Blessed Sacrament - are found at the end of the village.

 Recent restaurations have brought the beautiful Palazzo Nerucci back to life.
 Built in 1554, it’s home to the Civic Museum of Castel del Piano.

 In the outskirts of the village, the gorgeous small Benedictine churches of Santa Lucia and San Biagio, Santa Flora in Noceto and the ruins of the Franciscan convent of San Processo are definitely worth a visit.